 Whether you’re working full-time or part-time, an effective time-management policy is essential to your success in online college coursework.
 Before classes start, sit down and think about the best ways to spend your time so you can achieve the best grades possible.
-Here are a few ways to help you design your time-management plan.
+Here are some time management tips.

 1. Prioritize.
 Which tasks need to be done first, and which can wait?
 Make a list and stick to it.
-Remember the Milk is a great app that assists with keeping track of your tasks, and it can also sync with your Gmail and Outlook calendars, as well as the popular note-taking app, Evernote.
+Remember the Milk is a great time management tool that assists with keeping track of your tasks, and it can also sync with your Gmail and Outlook calendars, as well as the popular note-taking app, Evernote.

 2. Create a calendar.
 Assessments and projects have established due dates.
 Mark them on the calendar, and look at when you need to start working on them.
 Planning ahead gives you the opportunity to also add in time for fun activities that can help you de-stress.
 If you’ve downloaded Remember the Milk, all your calendars will be synced up effortlessly.

 3. Know your schedule.
 Are you a morning person, or do you work better at night?
 Working on assignments during times when you’re not at your best will affect your success.